Brandon Dewayne Johnson

-Brandon Dewayne Johnson (born January 18, 1988) is an American spree killer who killed three men and wounded eight others during a series of violent robberies between September 2008 and January 2009 in Little Rock, Arkansas.
+Brandon Dewayne Johnson (born January 18, 1988) is an American serial killer who killed three men and wounded eight others during a series of violent robberies between September 2008 and January 2009 in Little Rock, Arkansas.
 After he was found to be mentally disabled, Johnson pleaded guilty to three counts of first degree murder and other charges and was sentenced to 100 years in prison.

 Murders

 In September 2008, Johnson, who was on probation for a misdemeanor car theft and a misdemeanor check fraud charge, embarked on a violent crime spree in Little Rock, Arkansas.
 He committed multiple armed robberies.
 Most of the victims were Hispanic.
 Three men were killed and eight others were wounded.
 Johnson later pleaded guilty to four specific shootings, including all of the fatal ones.
 He used a .380-caliber handgun to commit his crimes.

 On November 15, Armando Guerrero and his friend, Andy Tapia, were leaving a friend's apartment when Johnson approached them and asked to use cellphone.
 When Tapia and Guerrero said they didn’t have a phone, Johnson robbed them at gunpoint.
 Afterwards, he shot Guerrero in the torso.
 Guerrero survived his injuries.

 On November 17, Jairo Castorena-Mendez was leaving his sister's apartment to go to work when he saw Johnson, who was wearing a mask from the movie Scream standing near the doorway.
 Castorena-Mendez shut the door, but Johnson fired through it, hitting him in his right arm.
 Castorena-Mendez survived his injuries.

 On December 10, Johnson got into an argument with two other men after a hit and run incident and opened fire on them.
 Nobody was hurt, but a man named Shamar Womack crashed and abandoned his car after being fired at.
 Detectives talked to Womack's girlfriend, who owned the car.
 She said she had lent the car to her boyfriend.
 When the detectives went to Womack, he said Johnson had shot at him.

 On December 18, Johnson robbed Carlos Lario at his Barrington Hills apartment and stole his wallet before fleeing.
-However, Johnson quickly returned and shot him in the leg.
+However, Johnson quickly returned and shot him in the hand.
 Lario survived his injuries.
 Roughly 10 minutes after Lario was shot, Johnson fatally shot 50-year-old Joseph Bittengle, a University of Arkansas for Medical Sciences associate professor, who lived in the same apartment complex, in the stomach as he helped his 71-year-old mother, Hazel Bittengle, pack her car to return to her home in Ohio after a visit.
 Johnson shot Joseph after taking his wallet.
 He also took Hazel's purse before fleeing.
 Johnson later said he targeted Joseph since he looked vulnerable.
 He'd previously shot a different man in the same parking lot.
 That man survived his injuries.